 IMPORTANT: Remove all tape and packaging.
-Make sure the burner heads are properly seated and level.
-Take the accessory pack out of the oven.
 Check to be sure that no range parts have come loose during shipping.

 Installing the flue grille

 The flue grille is packed separately (Fig. 10.10).

 The larger of the holes along the sides are for screwdriver access and should face to the rear.
 Use the screws supplied to hold the grille in place (Fig. 10.11).